Jayjay-lv/Encryption-Project/Jayjay_standups.md

 I've begun to implement styling for the website, however the styling is not implementing well because I have to edit a lot of the code in the javascript.
 I am working through the kinks and hopefully I get it running soon so I can merge it with the master code.

 My main issue is making the code work, lots of little errors that must be fixed.

+## 4-25-19

+Ive continued working on implementing the styling, Ive made a lot of progress and all that is left is to add a few things to the render and merge it with kobies code.